Attention deficit hyperactivity disorder controversies: Treatment

 ADHD management recommendations vary by country and usually involves some combination of counseling, lifestyle changes, and medications.
 The British guideline only recommends medications as a first-line treatment in children who have severe symptoms and for them to be considered in those with moderate symptoms who either refuse or fail to improve with counseling.
 Canadian and American guidelines recommend that medications and behavioral therapy be used together as a first-line therapy, except in preschool-aged children.

 Stimulants

 The US National Institute of Mental Health recommends stimulants for the treatment of ADHD, and states that, "under medical supervision, stimulant medications are considered safe".
 A 2007 drug class review found no evidence of any differences in efficacy or side effects in the stimulants commonly prescribed.

 Methylphenidate and amphetamine are the most common stimulants used for treating ADHD.
-Studies have shown that providing low doses of methylphenidate and amphetamine improves individuals' executive functioning and focus attention.
-Stimulants target the prefrontal cortex, which regulates individuals' attention and behavior and is weaker in individuals with ADHD.
-Stimulants increase the levels of norepinephrine and dopamine that are released into the prefrontal cortex.
+Studies have shown that providing low doses of methylphenidate and amphetamine improves individuals' basal arousal levels.
+Current research indicates that contrary to previous indications, stimulants do not "target" the prefrontal cortex but rather as substances that cross the blood-brain barrier, generally act on brain networks that control wakefulness and reward while also increasing blood pressure and the risk of adverse cardiac events by a rate of approximately 4% per year.